marcocapano/SplashObjc/README.md

     </a>
 </p>

 This is **SplashObjc**, an Objective-C syntax highlighter based on [Splash](https://github.com/JohnSundell/Splash), a Swift syntax highlighter.
-It can be used to generate HTML and Images from your Objective-C code.
+It can be used to generate HTML and Images and `NSAttributedString`s from your Objective-C code.

+It is already quite capable, with support for blocks, macros, functions, control statements, classes, procolocols, properties, object literals and more.

 ## Usage